Electric vehicle industry in China: NARI Technology

+XJ Electric Co.

 This company is primarily engaged in research, development, manufacture and distribution of automation, protection and controlling products for electric power systems.
-Specifically, it provides power grid and power generation equipment, transformers, electrical systems, power distribution network products, electrified railway products and direct current (DC) power distribution systems.
+Specifically, it provides power grid and power generation equipment, transformers, electrical systems, electric power distribution network products, electrified railway products and direct current (DC) power distribution systems.

 Encouraging policy

 China has promoted the development of the electric vehicle (EV) industry through a series of encouraging policy measures to reduce petroleum fuel consumption and greenhouse gas emissions.
 Still, the market for electric cars is small.
 Against this backdrop, the Chinese government began phasing out EV subsidies in 2018 with the goal of eliminating them by 2022.
+(In 2017, the government battery subsidies fell by 30%.)
 In recent years, the Chinese government has introduced a series of incentive policy measures to promote the development of the electric vehicle industry, such as consumer subsidies, various tax exemptions, toll-free, charging infrastructure construction, research and development grants, etc. (R & D) electric vehicle manufacturers.
 In February 2024, China approved a joint venture between subsidiaries of BMW and Mercedes-Benz.
 They would work on building a rapid charging network in the country.

 Export

 In 2024 the European Union raised tariffs on EVs imported from China following an anti-subsidy probe, prompting China to lodge a complaint with the World Trade Organization.

 In 2024, the United States and Canada imposed a 100% tariff on all EVs imported from China.
+In 2026, Canada reduced the tariff to 6.1% for up to 49,000 vehicles.